-For students, in cases where an investigative office sends its investigation results to the Office of Community Expectations (OCE) (formerly SJACS).
 This office is responsible for maintaining the integrity of the university's student conduct system and guarantees a series of procedural protections for students.
 These include written notice of a complaint; a fair, impartial, and timely review of the incident; the right to inspect any documents and relevant information on file; the opportunity to be present at the review and to present witnesses and evidence; the right to an advisor; and a formal written decision following the complaint.
-All appeals are reviewed by a panel consisting of 3-5 members comprised of students, staff, and faculty who provide a written recommendation to the Vice President for Student Affairs.
-The VPSA reviews the Panel's recommendation before issuing their decision (approving or modifying the Panel's recommendation) which is final and binding on all parties.
+All non-permanent notation outcome appeals are reviewed by the Vice President for Student Life or their designee.
+The Vice President for Student Life or their designee will send their decision which is final and binding on all parties.